FTSE 100 and S&P 500 post positive returns

 In June, Apple was up 8.01% and is surpassed $3tn market valuation as stocks soar.
 This is despite consecutive quarters reporting revenue declines – although, we know that Apple products are ingrained in today’s economy as absolute essentials.

 Apple takes up one of the largest positions in many broad market indexes so its performance can have a huge impact on the whole market and often the S&P 500 performance rests on Apple and Microsoft.
 In fact, Apple makes up 7.1% of the S&5P 500 and is worth more than the UK’s top 100 listed companies together.
 To put that into context, Netflix makes up 0.44% and 32 other companies combined make up 6.3% of the index.

 The S&P 500 gains demonstrate the advantages of investing in funds, which offer an easy way to invest in a range of assets and spread risk.

 Good news story

 If you’ve been reading these updates for a while, you know that we usually like to end with good news.
 The silver lining to increased base rates is that we’ve been able to increase the interest on money held as Available Cash.
-That means you can earn 3.8% (AER)* variable on the cash in your Stocks and Shares ISA, before you decide to invest it.
+That means you can earn 3.8% (AER)* variable on the cash in your Stocks, also known as shares or equities, represent units of ownership in a company. and Shares ISA, before you decide to invest it.